scraggo/scraggo.github.io/_posts/blog-ideas.md

 - regex
 - My journey: from hobbyist to professional

+## Intro to JavaScript Frameworks Part 1: The Vanilla JavaScript Version of TodoMVC
+intro-to-js-frameworks01
 ## Intro to Aurelia.js and other JavaScript Frameworks
 (compile others' thoughts on why frameworks)